-There’s a host of top Historic Sites in Malta to visit and among the very best are the Grandmasters Palace in Valletta, the Ggantija Temples and Verdala Palace.
-Other popular sites tend to include the Malta Aviation Museum, Mnajdra and St John’s Co Cathedral.
+There’s a host of top historic sites to visit in Malta – among the very best are the Grandmasters Palace in Valletta, the Ggantija Temples and Verdala Palace.
+Other popular sites include the Malta Aviation Museum, Mnajdra and St John’s Co Cathedral.

 Today, as well as being a government building, parts of the Grandmasters Palace are open to the public, particularly the State Rooms and the Armoury.
 The opulent and lavishly decorated State Rooms display several art collections of which many, such as The Great Siege Frescoes by Matteo Perez d’Aleccio, date back to the times of the Knights Hospitaller.
 Meanwhile, the Palace Armoury contains the impressive collection of armour and weaponry of the Knights Hospitaller.